Isogonal figure: N dimensions: Isogonal polytopes and tessellations

 These definitions can be extended to higher-dimensional polytopes and tessellations.
 All uniform polytopes are isogonal, for example, the uniform 4-polytopes and convex uniform honeycombs.

 The dual of an isogonal polytope is an isohedral figure, which is transitive on its facets.

 k-isogonal and k-uniform figures

 A polytope or tiling may be called k-isogonal if its vertices form k transitivity classes.
-A more restrictive term, k-uniform is defined as an k-isogonal figure constructed only from regular polygons.
+A more restrictive term, k-uniform is defined as a k-isogonal figure constructed only from regular polygons.
 They can be represented visually with colors by different uniform colorings.